Frequently Asked Questions

 The better question is how much will not having my property surveyed cost?

-If you must question cost think of it this way: Will you spend less now by having your property surveyed thereby fully exposing potential legal issues or will it cost more later to resolve these issues in court after you have already purchased the problem?
+If you must question the cost of a survey, think of it this way: Will you spend less now by having your property surveyed thereby fully exposing potential legal issues or will it cost more later to resolve these issues in court (incurring legal fees over months or years) after you have already purchased the problem?

 I hired an unlicensed individual who advertises to provide surveying.
 He works in his own office but has a licensed surveyor in another town stamp and certifies his work without actually supervising the services.
 Is this legal?